 A Note: Color corrections are only visible on the physical screen and are not shown in Viz Multiplay.
 You should therefore use a physical video wall when adjusting color.

 · Click a cube or screen to adjust its color:

 · Adjust colors in the menu below.

-- · Click OK to save the values for the selected preset. - Note: Changes in color correction cannot be canceled.
+· Click OK to save the values for the selected preset.